WLCB/archive/pages/Projects/metzerott_formatted.md

 <hr><p class="pagenum"><sup>Page 152</sup></p>

 Ernest Clare smiled.
-"Factory hands and teachers, *et id genus omne*!"[^etid] he said."I think I'll go over the building, Bryan.
+"Factory hands and teachers, *et id genus omne*!"[^etid] he said.
+"I think I'll go over the building, Bryan.
 But do you take all your meals here?
 I know you've a house of your own."

 [^etid]: And all that kind (Latin).